 These soft, no spread sugar cookies are the perfect sugar cookie!
 They are buttery and soft and hold their shape beautifully!
 AND they stay soft for days!
 I mean, I left mine on the counter for 2 days uncovered and they were still perfect.

-How do they stay so soft?
+How do these sugar cookies stay so soft?

 The secret to these cookies is the cream cheese in the dough.
 The cream cheese is what keeps them soft!
 You’ll notice that there isn’t any baking powder or baking soda in these, that’s because we don’t want them to rise or spread like normal cookies, you want them to keep their shape.